jiixyj/epoll-shim/README.md

   devices under `/dev`.
 Those descriptors are handled in an outer `poll(2)` loop.
 Edge triggering using `EPOLLET` will not work.

+- Shimmed file descriptors cannot be shared between processes.
+On `fork()` those fds are closed.
+When trying to pass a shimmed fd to another process the `sendmsg` call will return `EOPNOTSUPP`.
+In most cases sharing `epoll`/`timerfd`/`signalfd` is a bad idea anyway, but there are some legitimate use cases (for example sharing semaphore `eventfd`s, issue #23).

 The following operating systems are supported:

 - FreeBSD >= 11.3